Super Bowl gambling surging as states legalize it? You bet

-An estimated 1-in-5 American adults will make some sort of bet, laying out a whopping $16 billion — twice as much as last year, according to an industry trade group.
+An estimated 1 in 5 American adults will make some sort of bet, laying out a whopping $16 billion, or twice as much as last year, according to an industry trade group.

-Even as legal gambling has spread to two-thirds of U.S. states, independent analysts say only about $1 billion of the total being wagered on the Super Bowl will happen through casinos, racetracks or companies such as FanDuel and DraftKings, whose ads have become ubiquitous during sporting events.
+Even as legal gambling has spread to two-thirds of U.S. states, independent analysts say only about $1 billion of the total being wagered on Sunday’s game will happen through casinos, racetracks or companies such as FanDuel and DraftKings, whose ads have become ubiquitous during sporting events.

 The vast majority of people, in other words, are still betting with friends and family, participating in office pools or taking their chances with a bookie.